-The flow from the bleed cooler heat exchanger at 1 MPa and 54 C is now routed through the ion exchange (1X) columns to remove any ionic material (activated corrosion products, fission products from defective fuel bundles or bundle tramp uranium) to clean-up the heat transport fluid.
-The entire heat transport inventory can be circulated through the 1X columns within about 8 hours at 10 Kg/s.
+- The flow from the bleed cooler heat exchanger at 1 MPa and 54 C is now routed through the ion exchange (IX) columns to remove any ionic material (activated corrosion products, fission products from defective fuel bundles or bundle tramp uranium) to clean-up the heat transport fluid. - The entire heat transport inventory can be circulated through the IX columns within about 8 hours when the bleed flow is set to 10 Kg/s. - The IX columns are protected by a differential pressure sensitive bypass circuit such that if the differential pressure across the IX columns becomes too high, the columns are bypassed by opening a bypass valve and the flow does not pass through the columns. - This feature is intended to prevent forcing IX resin into the flow path by applying too high a pressure across the IX column which then presents a foreign particulate problem within the heat transport system requiring a further clean-up activity.

-The IX columns are protected by a differential pressure sensitive bypass circuit such that if the differential pressure across the IX columns becomes too high, the columns are bypassed by opening a bypass valve and the flow does not pass through the columns.
-This feature is intended to prevent forcing IX resin into the flow path by too high a pressure across the IX column which then presents a foreign particulate problem within the heat transport system requiring a further clean-up activity.
-The heat transport inventory fluid after the IX columns (or bypass) can then be directed to the heavy water storage tank (which is the head tank for the pressurizing pumps suction) or can be reinjected into the main circuit at the main pump suction via the pressurizing pumps and the feed valves (CV3 and CV4) or the reflux valve (CV11).
+The heat transport inventory fluid after the IX columns (or bypass) can then be directed to the heavy water storage tank (which is the head tank for the pressurizing pumps suction) or can be re-injected into the main circuit at the main pump suction via the pressurizing pumps and the feed valves (CV3 and CV4) or the reflux valve (CV11).

-PHT P&IC CONTROL PROGRAM REVIEW ... continued
+Lesson 8: Module 5: PHT P&IC CONTROL PROGRAM

-This information is intended to supplement the controls lectures with additional information on the digital control computer application to Primary Heat Transport Pressure and Inventory Controls with implementation details and some considerations for control improvement or innovation.
-The best way to be able to program a control application is to fully understand the necessary operations and then to document these performance requirements as program rules that can then be implemented by control logic.

-This material follows-on from the presentation in P&IC1.doc
+- This information is intended to supplement the controls lectures with additional information on the digital control computer application for Primary Heat Transport Pressure and Inventory Controls with implementation details. - The best way to be able to program a control application is to fully understand the necessary operations and then to document these performance requirements as program rules that can then be implemented by control logic. - This material follows-on from the presentation in P&IC1.doc